adedokun5/Diabetes-Prediction-RF/README.md

 2.0 Recommendation
 The model's performance can be further enhanced by tuning the hyperparameters to optimize the Random Forest classifier's settings.
 Additionally, addressing the class imbalance by collecting more samples with a target of 1 (positive cases) would help to further balance the dataset.
 This would allow the model to learn better representations of the minority class, potentially improving its classification accuracy and generalizability

+To gain a deeper understanding and enhance your reading experience, feel free to explore more in my Medium article by clicking [here](https://medium.com/@adedokunjuliusayobami/random-forest-diabetes-prediction-1231341c3a79)